Online Algorithms for Hierarchical Inference in Deep Learning applications at the Edge

-Intuitively, if the maximum probability $p$ is high, then accepting S-ML inference will likely result in cost $0$ and thus, it is beneficial to do so.
+Intuitively, if the maximum softmax value $p$ is high, then accepting S-ML inference will likely result in cost $0$ and thus, it is beneficial to do so.
 However, if $p$ is low, the cost will likely be equal to $1$, and thus offloading with cost $\beta$ is beneficial.
 This can be seen from Fig.~\ref{fig:histogram}, where we present the number of misclassified and correctly classified images of the dataset \textit{Imagenette}~\cite{Howard2020} by the classifier \textit{MobileNet}~\cite{Howard2017}.
-Observe that, for $p \geq 0.45$ (approximately) it is beneficial to accept the inference of MobileNet in the simple sense that there are more images correctly classified.
-Thus offloading for images with $p < 0.45$.
+Observe that, for $p \geq 0.45$ (approximately) it is beneficial to accept the inference of MobileNet in the simple sense that there are more images correctly classified, and offloading is beneficial for $p<0.45$.
 For specific costs, this can be easily done offline using a simple search if similar histograms are available, which is not the case in any real-time scenario.
 To provide an intuitive idea, one can visually find out this optimum threshold (for $\beta = 0.5$) by simply finding a point such that the total number of incorrectly classified images (i.e., the brown bars) below it is equal to the total number of images (i.e., the brown and blue bars) above it.
 The problem that we pose is finding the optimum threshold in an online manner.

 The above problem falls in the domain of Prediction with Expert Advice (PEA)~\cite{BianchiBook}.
-However, we have continuous expert space (or action space) for $\theta$ and therefore, as explained later in Section~\ref{sec:background}, the standard Exponentially Weighted average Forecaster (EWF) does not have a regret bound for our problem.
-Another challenge is that, in the case of accepting S-ML inference, the local cost is not observable as the ED will not know if the interence is correct or not; we call this \textit{no-local feedback} scenario.
-To tackle this challenge, we first design an algorithm for the important scenario where local feedback is available -- for example, a human user providing this feedback.
-We refer to this as \textit{full feedback} scenario assuming local feedback is available, and then adapt the solution to the more realistic no-local feedback scenario, resulting in algorithms designated as HIL-F and HIL-N for the full feedback and no-local feedback scenarios, respectively.
+However, given the continuous expert space (or action space) for $\theta$, as elaborated in Section~\ref{sec:background}, the standard Exponentially Weighted Average Forecaster (EWF) cannot be used here.
+Additionally, another challenge is that the local cost is unobservable when the S-ML inference is accepted due to the unavailability of the ground truth at the ED.
+This situation characterizes a \textit{no-local feedback} scenario.
+To simplify the solution, we initially consider a \textit{full feedback} scenario assuming local feedback is available, and then adapt the solution to the more realistic no-local feedback scenario, resulting in algorithms designated as HIL-F and HIL-N for the full feedback and no-local feedback scenarios, respectively.